hiddenSymmetries/VMEC2000/docs/index.md

 # Installation of python interface (Unix like OS only)

+0. Prerequisities:
-0. Prerequisities: Install all dependencies such as SZIP, HDF5, NETCDF (C and Fortran), and MPI and populate **LD_LIBRARY_PATH** with the locations of the libraries.
+    a.
+Install all dependencies such as SZIP, HDF5, NETCDF (C and Fortran), and MPI and populate **LD_LIBRARY_PATH** with the locations of the libraries.
 For BLAS and LAPACK, users are urged to use Intel MKL even for gcc suite of compilers.

+    b.
+If you are installating VMEC on supercomputing centers, where libraries are made avaialable through modules command, load all the required modules listed in prerequisites.

 1. Create a python virtual environment and install pip into the virtual environment

-2. Download the source code and go to `VMEC2000/python` folder
+2. Download the source code and go to root folder named `VMEC2000`.

-3. If you are installating VMEC on supercomputing centers, where libraries are made avaialable through modules command, load all the required modules listed in prerequisites.

-4. Edit the setup.py file to guide the CMake build system to find the required libraries.
+4. Edit the cmake_config_file.json file to guide the CMake build system to find the required libraries.
+Example files are available in `python/machines` folder

+5. If using Intel MKL compilers,
 Define MKLROOT environment variable as
 ```bash
 export MKLROOT=<path/to/MKL directory>